Flora of Scotland: Flora in Scottish culture

 Plants feature heavily in Gaelic and Scottish folklore, song and poetry.

 The thistle has been one of the national emblems of the Scots nation since the reign of Alexander III (1249–1286) and was used on silver coins issued by James III in 1470.
 Today, it forms part of the emblem of the Scottish Rugby Union.
 As legend has it, an invading army had attempted to sneak up at night on the Scots.
 One, perhaps barefooted, unwelcome foreign soldier stumbled upon a Scots Thistle, and cried out in pain, thus alerting Scots to their presence.
 Some sources suggest the specific occasion was the Battle of Largs, which marked the beginning of the departure of the Viking monarch Haakon IV of Norway, who had harried the coast for some years.
-Spiky plants such as brambles appear to have been used around forts since time immemorial, so the story, whether it factually relates to the Haakon episode or not, likely is the culmination of more than one such event over time.
-In some variants, it is invading English which stumble on a thistle, but the story predates this time.

 Numerous plants are referred to in Scottish song and verse.
-These include Robert Burns A Red, Red Rose, Hugh MacDiarmid's A Drunk Man Looks at the Thistle, Sorley MacLean's Hallaig, Harry Lauder's I Love A Lassie and in the 21st century, Runrig's And The Accordions Played.
+These include Robert Burns' A Red, Red Rose, Hugh MacDiarmid's A Drunk Man Looks at the Thistle, Sorley MacLean's Hallaig, Harry Lauder's I Love A Lassie and in the 21st century, Runrig's And The Accordions Played.
 The last two lyrics include a reference to the bluebell.
 The "Scottish Bluebell" is Campanula rotundifolia, (known elsewhere as the "Harebell") rather than Hyacinthoides non-scripta, the "Common Bluebell".

 Trees held an important place in Gaelic culture from the earliest times.
-Particularly large trees were venerated, and the most valuable such as oak, Common Hazel and Apple were classed as "nobles".
-The less important Common Alder, Common Hawthorn and Gean were classed as "commoners", and there were "lower orders" and "slaves" such as Eurasian Aspen and Juniper.
+Particularly large trees were venerated, and the most valuable such as oak, hazel and apple were classed as "nobles".
+The less important alder, hawthorn and gean were classed as "commoners", and there were "lower orders" and "slaves" such as aspen and juniper.
 The alphabet was learned as a mnemonic using tree names.
 Rowan was regularly planted close to Highland houses as a protection from witchcraft.

-Various plants are said to have apotropaic qualities, notably Mountain Ash.
+Various plants are said to have apotropaic qualities, notably rowan.
 Henbane (Hyoscyamus niger) may have been used as a hallucinogen as long ago as the Neolithic period.
-This tradition has recently been taken up once again by New Agers.